Skip to main content

 The White House conferences of November 1929 secured pledges from major industrialists to maintain wages and from major unions to refrain from strikes.
 The pledges broke down by 1931.

-What is public works?
+What are public works?

 Show answer